magda-io/magda/magda-registry-api/src/test/scala/au/csiro/data61/magda/opa/README.md

 The typescript library comes to help.
 The jwt tokens used in testing esri policy are created by magda-typescript-common/src/test/session/buildJwtForRegistryEsri\*\*\*Test.ts.

-If necessary, follow the instructions in a relevant overridden addJwtToken() method.
+If necessary, follow the instructions in a relevant override addJwtToken() method.

 ### Start the integration tests

 It is very convenient to debug the tests with IntelliJ IDEA.

-All the suites perform tests under the same conditions described in `Relationship among users, organizations and records.` in the class of `ApiWithOpaSpec`.
+All the suites perform tests under the same conditions described in `Relationship among users, organizations and records.` in the class of `ApiWithOpa`.

-After running one of the three suites, its testing data are persisted in the database.
+After running one of the suites, its testing data are persisted in the database.

 You may run RegistryApp with default config (using default policy `object.registry.record.owner_orgunit`) from the IntelliJ then query the registry api as different users.
 A user is identified by a jwt token in the request header.

-Here is an example query on behalf of user with ID of 00000000-0000-1000-0003-000000000000:
-(Do not forget to add tenant id header too.)
+Here is an example query on behalf of user with ID of 00000000-0000-1000-0003-000000000000 (Do not forget to add tenant id header too.)

 ```